Before you can edit your site, make sure that it’s already set up. If you haven’t made your site yet, learn how to create your site.

-- Your "Headline" should stress your main selling point and invite readers to learn more about your business.
+- Your "Headline" should emphasize your main selling point and invite readers to learn more about your business.

 - Use the "Description" and "Summary header" to briefly expand on your unique selling point.

-- Make sure it is easy for customers to contact you.
-Include the hours that you’re open, the correct business address, and the correct contact information.
+- Make sure it’s easy for customers to contact you.
+Include your correct hours, business address, and contact information.